moulik13/Project_NPA_NIC/README.md

 ## Project Overview
 * Feature selection will be done firstly
 * scarping of data or custom data will be created in python
+* income and spending analysis will be done to see what his profit is and what's his spending (living cost on that area)
 * relationship between features will be done (weather to group them or not)
 * Model will be selected (ensemble learning,or something else)
 * model implementation will be done and accurancy of the result will be analysed